 16. Would there be a venue coordinator available on the day?

 If there is a venue coordinator available, we strongly advise you enlist their help!
-They will know how to provide you with a completely stress-free experience and that everything runs smoothly.
+They will know how to provide you with a completely stress-free experience and that everything runs smoothly and on time.

 17. Is VAT included in the price?